Abban/farts-blog/content/2024-02-26 - Factory Pattern in Unity.md

 That's about it, if you want to ask me any questions you can reach me on [Mastodon](https://mastodon.ie/@abban).

-I haven't covered how I like to use core Unity components inside my code, I might write that up next (Hint: Interface everything).
+I haven't covered how I pass in and use core Unity components inside my code, I might write that up next (Hint: Interface everything).